pytorch/pytorch/docs/source/jit.rst

 ^^^^^^^^^^^^^^^^^^^

 .. warning::

-    TorchScript class support is experimental.
+    TorchScript class support is a **Prototype** feature.
 Currently it is best suited for simple record-like types (think a ``NamedTuple`` with methods attached).